devnull-cz/c-prog-lang/modules/strings-and-arrays.md

 :heavy\_exclamation\_mark: Pointer initialized with a string literal **may not** be changed in the same way as an array.
-The internal array created and initialized from the string literal is in read-only by the specification.
+The internal array created and initialized from the string literal is read-only by the specification.
 Writing to it is an undefined behavior.
 Writing to it with `gcc` and `clang` will crash the program.
 However, for example, [Oracle Developer Studio](https://www.oracle.com/application-development/technologies/developerstudio.html) used to put such arrays into read-write memory by default in older versions.
 So, working code compiled with an older version of that compiler and modifying